winstxnhdw/rc15-hax/README.md

 # rc15-hax

-`rc15-hax` is a developer-friendly windows-only no-hook internal cheat for the Robocraft 2015 project.
+`rc15-hax` is a developer-friendly Windows-only no-hook internal cheat for the Robocraft 2015 project.

 ## Requirements